 Role, function, outcome and output structure

-The Australian Office of Financial Management (AOFM) is a specialised agency responsible for the management of Australian Government debt.
+The Australian Office of Financial Management (AOFM) is responsible for the management of Australian Government debt.
 The AOFM also manages the Government’s cash balances and invests in financial assets.

-The AOFM forms part of the Treasury portfolio.
+The AOFM is part of the Treasury portfolio.
 It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament and the public.
-However, its finances are separate from those of the Treasury as it is a prescribed agency under the Financial Management and Accountability Act 1997 and maintains its own accounts.
+However, it is a prescribed agency under the Financial Management and Accountability Act 1997 and maintains its own accounts separately from those of the Treasury.
 Its staff are employed under the Public Service Act 1999.

 - Treasury operations;